 Time limit: 10 minutes per kilometer.
 Starting at the half way mark, if a participant does not reach a km mark by this calculated time, the participant will be asked to move to the sidewalk and finish the race as a pedestrian, unassisted by race support.
 Participants are asked to familiarize themselves with the course route if this situation might be a possibility to them.
 We wish to minimize traffic disruption caused by our event, and value the support of Police services regarding participant safety.

-Every participant that signs up by March 17th at midnight will receive this t-shirt in their selected size.
+Every participant that signs up by March 8th at midnight will receive a t-shirt in their selected size.
 When choosing a t-shirt, consult this guide.

 Race weekend info